Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Sensitive to overcharging.

-AGM RV BATTERIES
+AGM RV Batteries

-Absorbed glass mat (AGM) batteries are technically a sealed lead-acid battery.
-Developed in the 1970s, they are relatively new yet already very popular in RVs.
-Unlike a flooded lead-acid battery, all liquid electrolyte in AGM batteries is soaked into fiberglass mats, which makes this kind of batteries spill-free.
+Absorbed glass mat (AGM) batteries are technically sealed lead-acid batteries.
+Developed in the 1970s, they are relatively new yet prevalent in RVs.

 AGM RV batteries have other advantages as well.
 Among them are: